May 10, 2024

 Patience is key when it comes to effective communication with children.
 Just like adults, kids don’t always switch into “listening mode” instantly.
 Their body language, facial expressions, and even the environment can all offer clues about their receptiveness.
 Taking a moment and observing these signs can help you choose the right moment to connect and ensure your message lands effectively.

 Frustrated because your child seems to tune you out?
 Understanding brain states is a game-changer!
-My online parenting classes help parents decode nonverbal cues and identify when their child is receptive to communication.
+My online positive parenting classes help parents decode nonverbal cues and identify when their child is receptive to communication.
 This way, you can tailor your approach, ensuring your message resonates and fostering a truly connected relationship with your child.

 Trying to communicate with anyone, especially a child, when they are in the RED or lower (reptilian) brain is like talking a wall.
 Once the wall is up, it is the job of the adult to show with words and, more important at this time, body language that ensures that the child is safe.